wilmerrc1960/http-server-pattern/README.md

   - listen
   - accept
   - connected socket
   The Web server creates a listening socket and starts accepting new connections in a loop.

  2. The client sends HTTP Request to the server =>
   GET    /hello   HTTP/1.1
-  Http     Path   HTTP Version
-  Method
+  (Http method,   Path,  HTTP Version)

- 3. The server reads the request line
+ 3. The server reads the request line =>
    - prints "Hello World"
    - return the proper HTTP response to the client:
      HTTP/1.1  200   OK (HTTP version, HTTP status code, HTTP status code reason)